M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/index.md

 * **Background operations must not be used in applications that support Multi-Server Mode**.
 Instead, you must alter your code to use one of the [task queue approaches](#task-queues) instead.

-* *If you are not using the Vault Application Framework Multi-Server Mode template (e.g. you are upgrading/converting an existing application)*, then your [`appdef.xml` must be updated](#appdefxml-changes).
+* *If you are not using the Vault Application Framework Multi-Server Mode template (e.g. you are upgrading/converting an existing application)*, then your [`appdef.xml` must be manually updated](#appdefxml-changes).

 ### Task queues

+Task queues should be used in place of background operations when targeting Multi-Server Mode.
+This ensures that the operations are correctly processed when multiple M-Files servers may be connected to a vault.

 #### Sequential task queues

+Tasks added to a sequential task queue will be processed in the order in which they were added; if tasks 1, 2, then 3 are added to the queue then the tasks will be processed one at a time and the processing order is guaranteed to be 1, 2, 3.

-#### Batch task queues
+#### Concurrent task queues

+Tasks added to a concurrent task queue can be assigned to any number of M-Files servers in the Multi-Server Mode configuration, may be processed concurrently, and without regard for the order in which they were added to the queue.

 #### Broadcast task queues

+Broadcast task queues are used to broadcast information generated in one M-Files server to all others in the Multi-Server Mode configuration.
+This can be used to send commands for other servers to update any cached information they may have, for example.

 ## Converting an existing Vault Application Framework project

 ### Required code changes

 You will need to alter the code of any existing Vault Application Framework application to support Multi-Server M-Files implementations.
 The required changes will depend on the exact structure and complexity of your application.
-At a minimum you will need to [update your appdef.xml](#appdefxml-changes) to mark compatibility, but you may also need to
+At a minimum you will need to [update your appdef.xml](#appdefxml-changes) to mark compatibility, but you may also need to [remove any in-memory state](#removal-of-in-memory-state) and [convert background operations to use task queues instead](#migration-of-background-processes-to-task-queues).

 ### appdef.xml changes

 * It must reference the v3 XSD (`http://www.m-files.com/schemas/appdef-server-v3.xsd`).
 * It must have a `multi-server-compatible` element with a value of `true`.
-* It must define an appropriate minimum M-Files version (`19.9.8227.13` upwards).
+* It must define an appropriate minimum M-Files version (`20.2` upwards).

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>